webgptorg/promptbook/README.md

 -   **Separation of concerns** between prompt engineer and programmer; between code files and prompt files; and between prompts, templates, templating pipelines, and their execution logic.
 -   Set up a **common format** for prompts that is interchangeable between project and language/technology stacks.
 -   **Preprocessing** and cleaning the input data from user
+-   Use default values - **Jokers** to bypass some parts of the pipeline
 -   **Expect** some specific output from the model
 -   **Retry** the mismatched outputs
 -   **Combine** multiple models together